Why Every Workplace Needs a Breakout Area (And How to Design One)

-With people spending a third of their life in the office, it becomes more than just a place of work.
+Modern office is much more than just a place of work.
 It’s also where we socialize, create and have fun.
-And it doesn’t only happen at our desk.
-Which is why every office needs breakout areas to serve all our purposes in our everyday work routine.
+And it doesn’t only happen at our desks.
+Which is why every office needs breakout areas to serve all different purposes in our everyday work routine.

 Third place wanted

 According to a famous sociologist Ray Oldenburg, in addition to the first place, being home, and the second place, being work, people desperately need a third place to fulfill their social needs, spaces to build our relations, exchange ideas and simply have a good time.
 Previously known as coffee shops and libraries, third places are now merging into our working worlds as well.
 As we spend more of our lives at work, our need for these third places are increasing and it's becoming a significant factor in the wellbeing of employees’.